GentoMedia/ProjectHeartRPG/Planning/BrainstormingHeartRPG.md

 - a lot of distractors and red herrings
 - side quest mysteries to get to know the town and increase their reputation
 - once you choose your suspect and they are arrested, if it is correct you’ll get a real reward, if not someone else dies (or something other unfortunate)
+- prologue to introduce each character and their abilities in 4 mini stories
+-